cedexis/openmixapplib/apps-javascript/optimal-rtt/README.md

 Google Chrome works well for this.
 You can use the Chrome Developer Tools to debug any failed tests.

-Another way to run the unit tests on the command line using Karma Runner and PhantomJS.
-This requires that you have Node.js and npm installed.
-It's a little work to set up, but probably worthwhile in the long run if you anticipate writing a lot of Openmix code.
+Another way to run the unit tests is on the command line using Karma Runner and PhantomJS.
+This requires that you have Node.js installed.
+It's a little more work to set up, but probably worthwhile in the long run if you anticipate writing a lot of Openmix code.

 You can run the run-tests.sh script provided to executes the tests in Karma Runner.
 Here's an example: